KIN 201 - Basic Exercise Prescription. 3.000 Credits.

 Offered autumn and spring.
 Theory, principles, and practice of exercise prescription for aerobic and resistance exercise programs for health, fitness and performance.
 Students must register for the lecture and a linked lab.

 KIN 205 - Foundations of HHP.
 3 Credits.

-Offered autumn and spring.
+Offered every term.
+Prereq., admission to the Athletic Training (ATEP), Health & Human Performance (HHP), or Integrative Physiology (INPH) major.
 An overview of the foundational principles comprising the field of HHP with special emphasis on the historical and philosophical foundations, and the evolution of the unity of mind/body concept.
 Includes an overview of program options, analysis of future directions, and career choices.

 KIN 248 - Principles Optimal Performance for Athletes.
 2 Credits.

 Introduction to an optimal performance model, with focus upon specific physical, psychological, and environmental factors that contribute to human performance.

 (R-6) Offered every term.
 Prereq., consent of advisor and instr.
 Course material appropriate to the needs and objectives of the individual student.